⟨ quikchaos ⟩

 Link to project: gitlab.com/dh81-labs/wwv-rs

-RTL-SDR library written in Rust - a port of the Osmocom rtl-sdr library with RTL-SDR Blog modifications.
-Vendored fork used as a path dependency across all dh81 SDR projects.
+RTL-SDR USB driver in Rust - port of the Osmocom rtl-sdr library with RTL-SDR Blog V4 modifications.
+Vendored fork used as a path dependency across the dh81 SDR family.
+Supports R820T (V3) and R828D (V4) tuners, async bulk USB transfers, bias tee, direct sampling, and EEPROM access.

 SIGNAL MODES